Blond Bombshell Cindy Prado Sizzles In Insanely Short Floral Dress

 Cindy Prado’s most recent Instagram share is one of her hottest yet.

-As her fans know, the American born model is wildly popular on social media and she boasts a following of over 800,000 on Instagram alone.
-The blond bombshell loves to share photos from shoots with fans and each and every single shot that she posts on the platform garners a ton of attention.
-In the most recent image that was posted for fans, Cindy encourages fans to enter in a giveaway to win a gift card.
+As her fans know, the American model is wildly popular on social media, and she boasts a following of over 800,000 on Instagram alone.
+The blond bombshell loves to share photos from shoots with fans, and each and every single shot that she posts on the platform garners a ton of attention.
+In the most recent image that was posted for fans, Cindy encourages fans to enter a giveaway to win a gift card.

 In the stunning shot, the model poses outside and looks picture-perfect.
-The stunner can be see clad in a white off-the-shoulder floral dress that offers glimpses of a ton of cleavage and thigh.
+The stunner can be seen clad in a white, off-the-shoulder floral dress that offers glimpses of a ton of cleavage and thigh.
 The NSFW dress hugs her every curve as it showcases her amazing figure to fans.
-Prado accessorizes the look with a silver chained necklace, hoop earrings, and a khaki colored purse with a beaded handle.
+Prado accessorizes the look with a silver chain necklace, hoop earrings, and a khaki colored purse with a beaded handle.

-The model wears her long, signature blond locks down and slightly waved as well as a face full of gorgeous makeup that comes complete with eyeliner, mascara, eyeshadow, blush, and highlighter.
+The model wears her long, signature blond locks down and slightly waved as well as a face full of gorgeous makeup that comes complete with eyeliner, mascara, eye shadow, blush, and highlighter.
 In just a short time of the photo going live on her account, it’s earned the beauty a ton of attention from her loyal fans with over 2.000 likes and 70-plus comments.

 View this post on Instagram